Ehden: Geography

 The mountain town is located 1500 m above sea level, and is 30.8 km from Zgharta, 110 km from Beirut (the country’s capital) and 39 km from Tripoli, Lebanon.

 Ehden is a famous summer resort and touristic center, often called "The Bride of Summer Resorts in the North of Lebanon."

 Gastronomy is one of the most prominent tourist attractions in Ehden, especially in summer.
-Kebbeh Meshwyeh (krass) and the Kebbeh Nayeh, both traditional cuisines, and particularly notable in this town.
+Kebbeh meshwyeh (krass) and the kebbeh nayyeh, both traditional dishes, and particularly notable in this town.

 Etymology

 Ehden is derived from Aramaic, meaning "the mountain’s base and slope".
 The location of Ehden at the base of Mar Sarkis Mountain supports this explanation.
-This view is supported by Anis Frayha who writes:The name of Ehden comes from Adon, Adonis meaning "power, stability and tranquillity".
+This view is supported by Anis Freiha who writes:The name of Ehden comes from Adon, Adonis meaning "power, stability and tranquillity".
 It is corroborated by the Arabic root Hdn meaning "steadiness, calm and fertility".
 Adon means also "the base and the mountaintop" translating into "top of the mountain and its base".

 Patriarch Estephan El Douaihy, along with Father Martens the Jesuit, lean toward the conclusion that Ehden’s name is derived from Eden where Adam and Eve lived following their exit from paradise.
 Douaihy left a booklet in Latin regarding his point of view.
-It is kept in the Vatican library.
+It is kept in the Vatican Library.
 Orientalists Hawiet, Rose Goaler and Orkwart supported Douaihy and Martens’ viewpoint.
 It was contested by Ernest Renan in his book Mission en Phenicie and by Father Henri Lammens.